syyunn/edge-embedding/README.md

 ##### Goal
 1. Let we can search through our interested edge relations with semantic query which represented a bit differently.
 Trained with few words annotation, but finally become to be able to query "edges::to boost the political activity"
-2. Also we need to let node embedding learned better by leveraging the edge labels
+2. Also we need to let node embedding learned better by leveraging the edge labels "There are also a number of methods that utilize edge labels for learning better node representations.
+SNE [18] presents a logbilinear model that incorporates two vectors to capture the positive or negative relationships between nodes respectively.
+TransR [9] learns a projection matrix for each relation type in knowledge graph, which is used for projecting entity embeddings from entity space to relation space.
+These work generally assume that each edge is associated with a single type of label: it could be the sign of edges in signed networks, or relation types in knowledge graphs."